Board of Directors

 Mary Ella has a B.S. in Computer Science / Mathematics from Vanderbilt University (Nashville TN), a Master’s degree in International Service from American University (Washington DC) and an MA in Conflict Studies from Saint Paul University (Ottawa ON).
 Her professional career has been varied and eclectic, and she has worked in Nashville, Tampa, and Seattle.
 She currently works at Initiatives of Change Canada, a non-profit organization.

-Member-at-Large - Carl Sonnen
+Secretary - Carl Sonnen

 Carl works as an Application Developer at the House of Commons.
 He is the former Executive Director of Job Quest of Metropolitan in Toronto--a self-help initiative to assist individuals with mental health challenges obtain meaningful employment.
 Raised Anglican, Carl switched to United, and then became a self-aware UU in his early 20s.
 He is well versed in religious texts of major world religions.